 Many clinical issues cross disciplinary lines.
-All students preparing to enter their profession participate in an interdisciplinary clinical seminar where the focus is on clinical issues, patient care management, teamwork, collaboration, and the perspectives and roles of various health care providers.
+All students at the MGH Institute participate in an interdisciplinary clinical seminar where the focus is on clinical issues, patient care management, teamwork, collaboration, and the perspectives and roles of various health care providers.
 Students, faculty, and staff are invited to participate in quarterly Schwartz Center Educational Rounds where the focus is on strengthening the relationship between patients and caregivers.